Quantum jumps in the non-Hermitian dynamics of a superconducting qubit

-As shown in Eq.~\ref{eq:hybridLindblad}, if there are no quantum jumps from the $\ket{f}$ level ($L_f=0$), the system would evolve coherently under $H_\mathrm{eff}$.
-To capture the effect of these quantum jumps, we extend the non-Hermitian Hamiltonian approach based on a Hilbert space of dimension $N=2$ to a Liouvillian superoperator approach based on a Liouville space of dimension $N^2=4$ \cite{Hatano2019,Minganti2019,Minganti2020,Arkhipov2020_02}.
-The dissipative dynamics of the qubit is then written as,
+\wcr{To capture the effect of jumps from the $|f\rangle$ level, we adopt a hybrid-Liouvillian formalism \cite{Minganti2020}, which describes the non-Hermitian dynamics of an open quantum system under different post-selection efficiencies.} The dissipative dynamics of the qubit is then written as,